 Set up a decorated stand with insulated drink dispensers.

-Offer toppings like whipped cream, caramel, and cinnamon sticks.
+Offer toppings such as whipped cream, caramel sauce, and cinnamon sticks.

-Sell drinks individually or offer a festival mug for discounted refills.
+Sell drinks individually or offer a reusable autumn-themed mug for discounted refills.

-Golden sip raffle where one random drink cup has a unique mark inside for a free festival prize!
+Run a 'golden cup' raffle where one random cup has a special mark inside for a free festival prize.

-Bring on everything from hot dogs to root beer all the fall comfort foods to gather families and students together.
-This is also a great way to add an optional donation opportunity for those who enjoy their time, reminding them how the community keeps these events going.
+Bring on the hot dogs, burgers, and autumn comfort foods to gather families and pupils together.
+This is also a great moment to add an optional donation opportunity, reminding families how community support keeps these events going.

 Setup instructions:

-Set up a grill station and buffet-style serving area.
+Set up a grill station and a buffet-style serving area.

-Offer meal deals with a main dish, side, and drink.
+Offer meal deals with a main, a side, and a drink.

-Provide a donation station and raffle ticket bundles.
+Provide a donation station and raffle ticket bundles nearby.

 Required materials: